-Bus drivers are already making a difference in fighting this crime.
-A number of them have already recognized things that didn’t seem right with passengers they’ve been transporting.
-Their calls to law enforcement have resulted in successful victim recovery.
+Human traffickers are counting on people not paying attention and not knowing the signs to look for or the questions to ask.
 If every bus driver and bus station employee could be trained to identify the signs of human trafficking and how to report it effectively, imagine how many victims could be recovered and, potentially, how many traffickers could be arrested!

-- Train every bus driver, whether passenger or school, as well as all bus terminal employees, with BOTL materials.
+• Train every bus driver—commercial or school—and all bus terminal employees with BOTL materials.

-- Display BOTL materials in bus terminals in the hopes victims will see them and self-report.
+• Display BOTL materials in bus terminals and on buses, so that victims will see them and self-report.

-- Partner with law enforcement and government agencies to facilitate the investigation of human trafficking cases discovered through the bus industry and disseminate that information to our partners in the bus industry.
+• Partner with law enforcement and government agencies to facilitate the investigation of human trafficking cases discovered through the bus industry.

 • Provide BOTL with a platform within your association.